AWS News Blog

 First, I give my repository a name and optional description, and I then have the option to connect my repository to several upstream repositories.
 When requests are made for packages not present in my repository, CodeArtifact will pull the respective packages from these upstream repositories for me, and cache them into my CodeArtifact repository.
 Note that a CodeArtifact repository can also act as an upstream for other CodeArtifact repositories.
 For the example here, I’m going to pull packages from the npm public registry and PyPi.
 CodeArtifact will refer to the repositories it creates on my behalf to manage these external connections as npm-store and pypi-store.

 Clicking Next, I then select, or create, a domain which I do by choosing the account that will own the domain and then giving the domain a name.
-Note that CodeArtifact encrypts all assets and metadata in a domain using a single AWS Key Management Service (KMS) key.
+Note that CodeArtifact encrypts all assets and metadata in a domain using a single AWS Key Management Service (AWS KMS) key.
 Here, I’m going to use a key that will be created for me by the service, but I can elect to use my own.

 Clicking Next takes me to the final step to review my settings, and I can confirm the package flow from my selected upstream repositories is as I expect.
 Clicking Create repository completes the process, and in this case creates the domain, my repository, and two additional repositories representing the upstreams.